 A great website to use to track your flights is FlightAware.com.
 FlightAware offers data on flight departures and arrivals, delays, weather, flight routes, and more for flights in over 55 countries.
 It’s a useful tool for airline passengers as well as aircraft operators and other flight staff.
 FlightAware has over ten million monthly users, and their service is free to use!

 Our next recommendation for flight tracking methods is GateGuru.com.
-GateGuru’s mission is to help out with the stress and anxiety of travelling.
+GateGuru’s mission is to help out with the stress and anxiety of traveling.
 They provide information on flight times, delays, layovers, gate changes, and more.
 You can also find information about the airports you’re leaving from and arriving at, and even book rental cars for your trip!

 6. iFly Airport Guide